DilapidatedLighthouse/StochasticTransportModelling/README.md

-# StochasticTransportModelling
+# Stochastic Transport Modelling
-Code written for ASMSI 2023 class Stochastic Transport Modelling
+This repository contains code written for the class Stochastic Transport Modelling at the 2023 AMSI Summer School.